This page is actually a collection of articles – all written by me

 format and imported in the Google Earth software.
 There, the flight path

-(with ground speed and climb/sink rate combined as different colors) can
+(with ground speed or climb/sink rate or both combined as different colors)

 as shown below.
 Both programs have perpetuated their names in the